-In the autochtonous lands of the Ukrainians, wwII was especially cataclysmic and brutal.
+In the autochtonous lands of the Ukrainians, wwii was especially cataclysmic and brutal.
 Ukraine had the misfortune of being the primary battleground between the Nazis and the Soviets.
 Not only was it exposed to the chaos and devastation of war, Ukraine also experienced the brutal occupation of two totalitarian powers.
 Under these circumstances, the re-emergence of a patriotic, character-building organization such as Plast could hardly be expected.
 It could certainly not occur in Soviet-occupied territories, because the Soviets permitted only their own youth organizations to function.
 In German-occupied Western Ukraine, the situation was somewhat different.
-While the Germans did not allow the revival of Plast, they also did not impose their types of youth organizations that, while not formally considered to be Plast, were nonetheless modeled on and influenced, to a greater or lesser degree, by Plast and its activists.
+While the Germans did not allow the revival of Plast, they also did not impose their types of youth organizations on Western Ukrainians.
+This allowed the formation of youth organizations that, while not formally considered to be Plast, were nonetheless modeled on and influenced, to a greater or lesser degree, by Plast and its activists.